stentorium/stentor/api/reviews/stentor-models.api.md

 //
 // @public (undocumented)
 export type StorageType = "SESSION" | "PERMANENT";

+// Warning: (ae-missing-release-tag) "StudioContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface StudioContext {
+    appId?: string;
+    platform?: string;
+}

 // Warning: (ae-missing-release-tag) "Suggestion" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //